nathaniel-wendt/discover-longmont/README.md

 * You will also need a Google Maps API Key, instructions can be found at [developers.google.com](https://developers.google.com/maps/documentation/android-sdk/signup).
 Once you have your API Key you can add and save it to line 37 in `src/App.js` to render the Map.

+This project uses a service worker for offline use, however this will only work with the production build of the application.

 ## Sources Used
 1. [taniarascia.com - javascript fetch API](https://www.taniarascia.com/how-to-use-the-javascript-fetch-api-to-get-json-data/)
 2. [developers.google.com - Javascript Markers](https://developers.google.com/maps/documentation/javascript/markers)